 Some people enjoy nothing more than the feeling of being directly and intimately close to nature and wildlife.
-There is surely no more thrilling experience, and what better way to do this than by… walking!
+There is surely no more thrilling experience, and what better way to do this than by enjoying a walking safari!

 Thankfully for us (and you!)
 Africa is undeniably a walkers Utopia.
 From the Mopane Pans in Botswana and the secluded bush camps in Zambia, to the varied landscapes of the Kruger Park in South Africa.
 The choices are varied and plentiful to meet a range of fitness levels and preferences.
 If you are travelling as a family, it is worth noting that all walking safaris have an age restriction – so make sure to check on this before booking with children.